Skip to content

 • Incident Resolved - Fires when an incident is marked as resolved

-2. Create a new workflow or edit an existing one
+2. Create a new agent or edit an existing one

 3. In the Trigger section, select “PagerDuty”

-4. Choose which incident events should trigger this workflow
+4. Choose which incident events should trigger this agent

-5. Configure your workflow instructions to handle the incident
+5. Configure your agent instructions to handle the incident

 • Auto-diagnostics: When an incident triggers, automatically gather logs, metrics, and system status